acrucetta/mente/src/md/networks.md

 Client-server has an always-on host called the server serving many requests from other hosts called clients.
 Clients don't talk with each other.
 The server has a fixed address.
 E.g., the web, FTP, e-mail.

 In a P2P architecture, there is minimal or no reliance on always-on-infrastructure servers.
 The applications communicated with each other.
 Some examples are BitTorrent, LimeWire, Skype.

+The process that initiates the communication is the client.
+The process that waits to be contacted is the server.

+A process sends message into, and receives messages through a socket.
+A socket is the interface between the app layer and the transport layer of a host.
+Also referred to as the API between the application and the network.

+What are the services provided by the transport layer protocol:
+- Reliable data transfer
+- Throughput: how many bits/second can it provide.
+Particularly useful for bandwidth-sensitive applications, i.e., media apps.
+Elastic applications can make use of as much or as little throughput as available. (e.g., email, file transfers)
+- Timing: every bit the sender pumps arrives no more than 100 ms later.
+- Security: a protocol can encrypt all data transmitted by the sending process.

+Transport services provided by the internet:

+TCP Services
+- TCP has the client and the server exchange info before the app level messages begin to flow. i.e, the handshake.
+When the app finishes it must tear down the connection.
+- It sends all the data without error in the proper order.
+- Includes congestion control mechanisms.
+It can throttle the transmission rate. (not as good for videos)

+UDP Services
+- No frills, lightweight transfer protocol, provides minimal services.
+Is connectionless, no handshakes.